m---w/kollabs/README.txt

 Description
 -----------

-KOLLABS is an abstraction library for Pure Data, that covers data management, OSC communication and state saving.
+KOLLABS is an abstraction library for Pure Data, that covers data management, OSC- and MIDI-communication and state saving.

 This library is still work in progress.